Paragonixx/Active-Directory-Lab/README.md

 - Installing and configuring windows server 2022, Ubuntu server 22.04, Windows 10 and Kali Linux
 - Installing and configuring Sysmon and Splunk on to Windows 10 and Windows server
+- Learning how to set up static ip's for all my virtual machines
+- Splunk Universal Forwarder
+- Setting up Active Directory and adding users
+- Setting up a Domain controller
+- Performing a Brute Force attack
+- Setting up and working with ATR for detection , Learning some Atomic technique ID's
+-
 ### Tools Used

 - Windows Server 2022 | For Active Directory